Peng Dehuai: Early life

+Early military service

 Service in warlord armies

-Peng enlisted as a private second class soldier, with a monthly wage of 5.5 yuan, 2 yuan of which he sent back to support his family.
-Within seven months, he was promoted to private first class, with a monthly wage of 6 yuan, 3 yuan of which he sent to his family.
+At the time, the minimum age of enlistment in Hunan was 18.
+Peng was able to join in March 1916 at the age of 17 as a private second class soldier.
+This may be why his year of birth is sometimes given as 1897 not 1898.
+Peng received a monthly wage, a portion of which he would continuously send back to support his family.
+Within seven months, he was promoted to private first class.
 One of Peng's commanding officers was an idealistic Nationalist who had participated in the 1911 Xinhai Revolution and influenced Peng to sympathize with the Kuomintang's goals of social reform and national reunification.
 After another civil war broke out in 1917, Peng's regiment split from the rest of its army and joined the forces of Tang Shengzhi, who was aligned with Tan Yankai and Sun Yat-sen against those aligned with the northern warlord Wu Peifu.
-Peng received training in formal tactics from an officer in his brigade.
+Peng received training in formal tactics from an officer in his brigade and education in written classical Chinese.
 In July 1918, Peng was captured on a reconnaissance mission behind enemy lines, but he was released after two weeks.
 In April 1919, Peng was promoted to master sergeant and acting platoon commander.
 Tang Shengzhi's forces drove enemy troops out of Hunan in July 1920 and captured the provincial capital of Changsha.

-Peng participated in a failed mutiny over pay but was pardoned.
+Peng participated in a failed mutiny over pay but was ultimately pardoned along with other rebels, because there was a shortage of soldiers at the time.
 In August 1921, Peng was promoted to the rank of second lieutenant and became acting company commander several weeks later.
 Stationed in a village in Nanxian, Peng noticed that the poor were being mistreated by a local landlord, and he encouraged them to establish an "association to help the poor."
 When the local villagers hesitated, Peng ordered his soldiers to arrest the landlord and execute him.
 Peng was reprimanded for his actions but not demoted or reassigned.
 After that incident, Peng began to consider seriously leaving the service of his provincial warlord army.
 In February 1922, after applying for extended unpaid leave, Peng and several other officers traveled to Guangdong to seek employment in the army of the Kuomintang.